By leaving a legacy gift you are helping us to meet our ambitions to create change, to innovate, to revolutionise and

-The Wolsey Circle is our special giving circle to recognise individuals, in their lifetime, for the pledges they have made to the University in their Will.
+The Wolsey Circle is our unique giving circle to recognise individuals, in their lifetime, for the pledges they have made to the University in their Will.
 The Wolsey Circle is named in honour of Cardinal Thomas Wolsey who started the story of higher education in Suffolk over 500 years ago, this circle celebrates individuals who have chosen to leave a lasting and incredibly powerful legacy.
 If you would like to find out more about leaving a gift in your Will and joining the Wolsey Circle form an extremely important and valuable group, who are highly regarded by the University and engaged regularly for their views, ideas, support and advice.